About Swachh Bharat Mission

 Department of Drinking Water & Sanitation (DDWS), in collaboration with the Ministry of Tourism introduced the Swachhata Green Leaf Rating (SGLR) initiative.
 This visionary program marks a crucial step towards cleaner and more sustainable tourism practices.
 SGLR is not just a recognition but a commitment to shaping the future of our tourism industry as it aligns with the Travel for LiFE (TFL) program under Mission LiFE, fostering awareness about sustainable tourism.
 By nudging both tourists and businesses to adopt practices harmonious with nature, the SGLR program aims to develop an economically viable, responsible, and resilient tourism industry.

-Swachhata Hi Sewa (SHS) campaign:
+Swachhata Hi Seva (SHS) campaign:

 Light House Initiative :